 import random number = random.randint(1, 25) # number_of_guesses = 0 for i in range(5): # while number_of_guesses < 5: print('Guess a number between 1 and 25:') guess = input() guess = int(guess) # number_of_guesses = number_of_guesses + 1 if guess < number: print('Your guess is too low') if guess > number: print('Your guess is too high') if guess == number: break if guess == number: print('You guessed the number!') else: print('You did not guess the number.
 The number was ' + str(number))

 Commenting out code with the hash mark can allow you to try out different programming methods as well as help you find the source of an error through systematically commenting out and running parts of a program.

 Using comments within your Python programs helps to make your programs more readable for humans, including your future self.
-Including appropriate comments that are relevant and useful can make it easier for others to collaborate with you on programming projects and make the value of your code more obvious.
+Including appropriate comments that are relevant and useful can make it better for others to collaborate with you on programming projects and make the value of your code more clear.